 Hey!
 The Command Prompt is now on the screen.

 Getting into the Command Prompt is easy when Windows 10 fails to boot up.
-So, we had a lesson that all of us should have the recovery drive with us for the safety.
-Insert the recovery drive and see it is so easy to get access to the Command Prompt.
+So, we had a lesson that all of us should have the recovery drive with us for safety.
+Insert the recovery drive and see if it is so easy to get access to the Command Prompt.
 We believe that this post will be of great help to all our readers.
-Please let us know if you have any reviews of this topic.
+Please let us know if you have any reviews on this topic.
 And also if you have any other options for getting into the Command Prompt when Windows 10 refuses to boot, please do share with us.